The genetics, another key inequality in the face of the COVID-19

 Agence France-Presse

-The vast majority of patients with serious COVID-19 of which are elderly patients who suffered from underlying diseases various.
+The vast majority of patients with severe COVID-19 of which are elderly patients who suffered from underlying diseases various.

 “Someone who could run the marathon in October 2019 and April 2020, is in the icu, intubated and ventilated”, he explains to AFP.